 John-Paul is a fellow of the International Academy of Family Lawyers and a member of the ADR Institute of Canada, the Association of Family and Conciliation Courts, the International Society of Family Law and the Canadian Bar Association.
-He presently serves on the executive of the CBA’s national Child & Youth Law Section and the CBA Alberta’s Access to Justice Committee, and is a juror of the Walter Owen Book Prize, awarded by the Canadian Foundation for Legal Research, and the Allan Falconer Memorial Essay Contest, awarded by the Canadian Journal of Family Law.
+He presently serves on the executive of the CBA’s national Child & Youth Law Section and its voice of the child subcommittee, the CBA Alberta’s Access to Justice Committee and the IAFL’s LGBT Committee, and is a juror of the Walter Owen Book Prize, awarded by the Canadian Foundation for Legal Research, and the Allan Falconer Memorial Essay Contest, awarded by the Canadian Journal of Family Law.

-John-Paul’s work at the research institute included important and often ground-breaking studies on topics including the arbitration of family law disputes, children’s participation in justice processes, the cost and efficiency of dispute resolution processes, disclosure and enforcement remedies in family law disputes, persons without counsel in the justice system, parenting apart and the effect of parental conflict on children, access to family justice and justice reform, alienated and estranged children, elder issues in family law, parenting coordination and polyamory in Canada.
+John-Paul’s work at the research institute included important and often ground-breaking studies on topics including the arbitration of family law disputes, children’s participation in justice processes, the cost and efficiency of dispute resolution processes, disclosure and enforcement remedies in family law disputes, persons without counsel in the justice system, polyamory and polyamorous families, parenting apart and the effect of parental conflict on children, access to family justice and justice reform, alienated and estranged children, elder issues in family law and parenting coordination in Canada.
 Those of his publications which are available to the public can be found on the website of the University of Calgary Library.

 Before starting work at the research institute, John-Paul was instrumental in founding the BC Parenting Coordinators Roster Society, the BC Hear the Child Society and a Vancouver-based society of family law arbitrators.